ortus-docs/contentbox-docs/getting_started/index.md

 Open the `bin` folder and double click `startup.bat` (Windows) or execute the `startup.sh` (Linux,Mac) and Kaboom!
 ContentBox will start to deploy a local embedded server with an embedded database.

+> **Tip** : If you are in Unix or Mac OS X, make sure you give the `bin` folder execution permissions.
+You can do this by running `chmod -R +x bin` to give the directory execution permissions.

 4. Once the server is online go to your browser and type localhost:8085  which is the port that ContentBox uses and hit enter.
 Your browser should open the install wizard.